microsoft/frontend-bootcamp/step2-05/demo/README.md

 2. The **dispatcher** accepts actions passing them to the reducers.

 3. **Reducers** are functions that take in the current state tree and an action, producing the next snapshot of the state tree.

+## Why Use Redux?

+There are lots of alternatives available, but here are some really good reasons to go with Redux:

+1. For more complex applications, Flux pattern forces code to be written in a way that is easy to reason about
+2. There maybe a need to serialize the application state to be transmitted across the wire somehow
+3. Dev tooling is really amazing
+4. Popularity of the framework means the ecosystem is mature at this point

 # Creating the Redux store